Thomasalex2/thomasalex-portfolio/readme.md

 ## About
-This is a repo to showcase Thomas Alex's achievements and portfolio
+This is a website to showcase Thomas Alex's achievements, portfolio and blogs

 For now my skills include:
 1. Python